Dear

 The appearance resulting from a lack of melanin (Barker, 2006).

-Amelanistic = Having
+Amelanistic = Having no

-in color, although they may have some color, especially red or pink, owing to the presence of other pigments (Mattison, 1991).
+although they may have some color, especially red or pink, owing to the presence of other pigments (Mattison, 1991).

 A single recessive mutation resulting in a lack of black pigment referred in both skin and eyes; bright red and orange predominate